ruiczhu/justiceLeagueProjectDoc/main-doc/topics/Project-Planning.md

 ### Scope:

 - **In-Scope:**
-    - Development of a real-time object segmentation system using the Segment Anything Model (SAM).
+    - Development of a object segmentation system using the Segment Anything Model (SAM2).
     - Implementation of object replacement functionality using OpenCV.
     - Integration of a user-friendly interface for object selection and replacement.
     - Ensuring high accuracy and natural effects in object replacement.